Saturday, November 13, 2021

-The Virginia Academy of Family Physicians is seeking submissions for the VAFP Scholarly Symposium to be held on Saturday, November 7, 2020 from 9:00 a.m. – 4:00 p.m. at the McGlothlin Medical Education Center on the campus of the University of Virginia School of Medicine in Charlottesville, Virginia.
+The Virginia Academy of Family Physicians is seeking submissions for the VAFP Scholarly Symposium to be held on Saturday, November 13, 2021 from 10:00 a.m. – 1:30 p.m. at the Educational Resource Center on the campus of the University of Virginia School of Medicine in Charlottesville, Virginia.
 A special thank you to the AAFP Foundation Family Medicine Philanthropic Consortium (FMPC) who is providing a grant to help support this event.

 Criteria/Who Can Participate:

 Submissions from AAFP members ($15 fee) and non-members ($25 fee) who are medical students, residents, and fellows.

 The 2021 Scholarly Symposium participants can either attend in-person or virtually.
 All participants will pre-record their presentations – oral presentations limited to 5 minutes and poster presentations limited to 2 minutes.
 The preliminary schedule of events will be based on the number of submissions received/selected but is anticipated to be based on the format below.

 10:00 a.m. – 11:30 a.m. – Presentation of Research

 11:30 a.m. – 12:30 p.m. – Networking Lunch and Guest Speaker

 12:30 p.m. – 1:30 p.m. – Presentation of Awards

 Scholarly activity may be presented in poster format or as an oral presentation